 The largest of the adobe’s rooms has been devoted to the Spanish-Californian heritage, when it was at its functional peak under the ownership of Don Diego Sepulveda.
 This room serves as a reception area for visitors and also contains several exhibit cases.
 On the walls are an 1868 map of the area donated by Title Insurance & Trust Company and the Chain of Title to the property, donated by North American Title Insurance Company.

 Here the Victorian period is captured by furnishing the room as it might have been during the years it was known as the Allen Adobe.
 This marks the final period of the building before it became a little-used portion of the larger wood-framed ranch house described above.

 Activities and Events

-The Diego Sepulveda Adobe is open to the public on the first and third Saturdays of each month, between noon and 4pm.
-In addition, the Society hosts an annual open house for the community, usually in mid-September.
+The Diego Sepulveda Adobe is open the 1st and 3rd Saturday of each month 12pm – 4pm.
+The Society hosts an annual open house for the community, usually in mid-September.
 Watch our Public Events page for information on upcoming events.
-The grounds of Estancia Park may be scheduled to host your reception, wedding or other private function.
+The grounds of Estancia Park may be scheduled to host your reception, wedding, or other private function.
 Please contact the Costa Mesa Recreation Department at 714-754-5300 to schedule your private event.

 If you’re interested in volunteering to staff the Diego Sepulveda Adobe, please fill out our Volunteer form and indicate your special interests.